 For Ameren Illinois, the IPA concludes that it does not need to include any extraordinary measures in the 2024 Procurement Plan to assure reliability over the planning horizon.
-For the 2024-2025 Delivery Year, the IPA will not implement changes from the previously approved strategy.
-For the 2025-2026 and 2026-2027 Delivery Years, the IPA will continue the strategy of procuring Ameren Illinois capacity requirements through IPA-administered procurements and through the MISO PRA, as shown below in Table 7-7.
+For the 2024-2025 Delivery Year, the IPA recommends no changes from the previously approved strategy.
+For the 2025-2026 and 2026-2027 Delivery Years, the IPA recommends a continuation of the strategy of procuring Ameren Illinois capacity requirements through IPA-administered procurements and through the MISO PRA, as shown below in Table 7-7.